Posted on August 7, 2020

-RFK of course, had been assassinated in Los Angeles June of 1968.
-Location: the famous Ambassador Hotel.
+RFK, of course, had been assassinated in Los Angeles June of 1968.
+Location: the famous Ambassador Hotel at 3400 Wilshire Blvd.

 Category: 1960s, LA Locations, Playboy, PMOM Tagged: #Paige Young, 1969, alimony, Bob Sanders, Boston Auto Show, Bunny, Dick Shippy, Divorce, Geographically Desireable, Jonathan Winters Show, LA History, Lake Havasu City, LHC, Lisa Baker, Los Angeles History, Marina Del Rey, Mark F. Segal, Peter Gowland, Playboy After Dark, Playboy Bunny, Playboy History, Playboy Playmate, PlayboyClub, Playboymagazine, polkadot bikini, Queen of the Fleet, Regatta Queen, Robert Banas, Robert P McCulloch, Snowmobile show, Vintage LA, Vintage Playboy, Vintage Playboy Playmate, Winter Sports Edmonton